1942, The Defense of France:

 The version of the B1ter included in 1942: The Defense of France therefore sports the FCM turret with the long-barreled 47mm gun.
 That makes for a slow but nearly invulnerable armored beast, shooting up both German tanks and infantry as it waddles across the battlefield.

-Where the Germans supported the infantry with specialized assault guns built on the same chassis as their medium tanks, the French deployed light tanks in both brigades as part of their armored divisions and independent battalions parceled out to the infantry divisions.
+Where the Germans supported the infantry with specialized assault guns built on the same chassis as their medium tanks, the French deployed light tanks in both brigades that formed their armored divisions and also in independent battalions parceled out to the infantry divisions.
 Criticized by post-war popularizers as a foolish strategy of deploying tanks in “penny packets,” it was no different in concept than that of the Germans with their assault guns or Americans with their separate tank battalions.
 The light tanks were intended to be relatively cheap to manufacture precisely so they could be parceled out along the front to aid in the defense of France.
 The bigger, more capable tanks would equip the armored divisions.

 The standard French light tanks for infantry support, the Renault R40 (an upgraded version of the R35) and Hotchkiss H39 (an upgraded version of the H35) were still in production when France collapsed in 1940, but new light tanks were under development.
 The AMX 38 was intended to meet a requirement for a 20-ton tank to serve in both the light and medium roles.
 The AMX works produced two prototypes in 1940, with an FCM turret mounting the 47mm SA 35 gun.
 In production it’s likely this tank would have had the long-barreled SA 37 model, giving the tank considerable fighting power.

-The Char D2, the obsolete light/medium tank which the AMX 3 had been intended to replace, was assigned to separate infantry-support battalions in 1940 (though many fo its vehicles broke down before they met the enemy).
+The Char D2, the obsolete light/medium tank which the AMX 38 had been intended to replace, was assigned to separate infantry-support battalions in 1940 (though many of these vehicles broke down before they met the enemy).
 So it’s most likely that the AMX 38 would have filled the same role, even though it was far more suitable to serve alongside the S41 than the tiny Hotchkiss.
 Perhaps the French Army would have realized this by 1942, but given the reality of military bureaucracies around the world, maybe not.

 The 1942: The Defense of France scenarios take place in a setting where Germany has first attacked the Soviet Union, and only invaded France in 1942.
 The French have had an additional two years to field more modern weapons, and to draw some limited lessons from the massive tank battles taking place far away to the East under a cloak of secrecy.
 Would these impressive drawing-board tanks have been enough to save France?
 That’s up to you to decide.

 Don’t wait to put 1942: The Defense of France on your game table!
-Join the Gold Club and find out how to get it before it's gone forever!
+Join the Gold Club and find out how to add it to your collection!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.